Unlocking Developer Success: In-Depth Insights

 Leadership Beyond Code

-Effective engineering managers must possess a strong set of soft skills, such as communication, empathy, and conflict resolution.
+Effective engineering managers must have strong soft skills, such as communication, empathy, and conflict resolution.
 These skills are essential for leading and motivating teams.

 A Balancing Act

-Possessing technical expertise may open opportunities for you, but your interpersonal skills ensure longevity in the role.
-A harmonious blend of technical acumen and people skills is crucial to thriving as a practical engineering manager.
+Technical expertise may open opportunities for you, but your interpersonal skills ensure longevity in the role.
+A blend of technical acumen and people skills helps engineering managers thrive.

 5.2.
 Characteristics of Great Engineering Managers